cleder/python-repository-template/README.md

 # python-repository-template
-A Template repository for python projects, with testing and publishing
+A Template repository for python projects, with testing and publishing.